How to shut down a computer

 Windows 8 and 8.1

 Neither of these versions of Windows has the Start menu.
-However, with the 8.1 update, Microsoft added the power options button to the upper-right corner of the Start screen that allows users to restart their computer quickly.
-Click the power options icon (squared in red in the image) and select Restart from the drop-down menu that appears.
+However, with the 8.1 update, Microsoft added the power options button to the upper-right corner of the Start screen that allows users to shut down or restart.
+Click the power options icon (squared in red in the image) and select Shut down from the drop-down menu.

 -or-

-Press Ctrl+Alt+Del and click the power button in the bottom-right corner of the screen.
+Press Ctrl+Alt+Del, click the power icon in the bottom-right corner of the screen, and select Shut down from the menu.

 -or-